 - Funny swimming accessories offer beginners full flotation support, and will make them love this environment without fear.

-4. Bring them to a pool after they are confident with the water
+4. Bring them to a pool

 - Play with them just like this mother that I photographed in one of my summer vacations does